 Melanoma Treatment Options

 Immunotherapy uses a person’s own immune system to recognize and attack cancer cells.
-The FDA recently approved three drugs for advanced melanoma that are monoclonal antibodies, which are antibodies created in the lab, to target and block specific proteins in the body that normally work to suppress the immune system.
-These drugs are ipilimumab (Yervoy®) and most recently pembrolizumab (Keytruda®) and nivolumab (Opdivo®).
-Researchers have also created proteins to boost a person’s immune system.
-The FDA approved a drug called aldesleukin (Proleukin®) to enhance the body’s T-cells to recognize and destroy cancer cells.
+Three checkpoint inhibitors (drugs that target and block specific proteins in the body that normally work to suppress the immune system) are used for melanoma.
+These drugs are ipilimumab (Yervoy®), pembrolizumab (Keytruda®), and nivolumab (Opdivo®).
+One drug that boosts a person’s immune system in general and is sometimes used for melanoma is aldesleukin (Proleukin®).
+This cytokine enhances the body’s T-cells to recognize and destroy cancer cells.